steve8x8/deploy-ns-local-raspi/Readme.md

     bash ns-local-install.sh
     ```
 	answer a few questions, then
-	relax and drink some :coffee: - script runtime is *more than one hour on a RasPi 3B+*.
+	relax and drink some :coffee: - script runtime is *more than 30 minutes on a RasPi 3B+*.

 	You can also use a non-interactive install:
     ```